-In the process \texttt{MN} there is a choice between the action \texttt{BOYCOTT} and the silent action \texttt{i}, representing the behavior of malicious nodes that can decide or not to coordinate in order to hinder the commit of the proposed block.
-We remind that for noninterference purposes we regard \texttt{BOYCOTT} as a high-level action:
+In process \texttt{MN} there is a choice between the action \texttt{BOYCOTT} and the internal action \texttt{i}, representing the behavior of malicious nodes that can decide or not to coordinate in order to hinder the commit of the proposed block.
+We remind that for noninterference purposes we will regard \texttt{BOYCOTT} as a high-level action: